khaudio/creature_adventures/Rules.md

 ### **HP**

 Hit points available for each creature.
 Each creature has a maximum `HP` value.
 When a creature's `HP` reaches zero, it is unavailable during battle and must be revived.
+All creatures begin the game with 10 `HP`.
+Assigning an `Attribute Point` raises the maximum `HP` by 2.

 ### **Attack**